Changbai Mountains

 The Changbai Mountains (长白山脉 (長白山脈, long white mountain range)) are a major mountain range in East Asia that extends from the Northeast Chinese provinces of Heilongjiang, Jilin and Liaoning, across the China-North Korea border (41°41' to 42°51'N; 127°43' to 128°16'E), to the North Korean provinces of Ryanggang and Chagang.
 They are also referred to as the Šanggiyan Mountains in the Manchu language, or the Great Paekdu in Korean.
-Most of its peaks exceed 2000 m in height, with the tallest summit being Paektu Mountain at 2744 m, which contains the Heaven Lake, the highest volcanic crater lake in the world at a surface elevation of 2189.1 m.
+Most of its peaks exceed 2000 m in height, with the tallest summit being Paektu Mountain at 2744 m, which contains the Heaven Lake, a large volcanic crater lake at a surface elevation of 2189.1 m.
 The protected area Longwanqun National Forest Park is located within the vicinity of the mountain range.